This error is very common when you try to log in to your MySQL for the first time.

 In my case, it didn’t work and threw me an error on-screen:

 “Failed!
 Error: SET PASSWORD has no significance for user ‘root’@’localhost’ as the authentication method used doesn’t store authentication data in the MySQL server.
-Please consider using ALTER USER instead if you want to change authentication parameters.”

-Method 2: Fix error 1698 (28000): Access denied for user using Alter
+Method 2: Fix Error 1698 (28000): Access Denied for User using Alter

-When you install MySQL for the first time, there may be a chance you will not find the option to set a password.
-If it is like that, then you need to login into MySQL as a root user.
+When you install MySQL for the first time, there is a chance you will not find the option to set a password because of the new method of authenticating users.

-Most of the time, users may try to log in to MySQL as “mysql -u user” or “mysql -u root”, but it won’t work because “[email protected]” has not yet been created on your system, and root cannot be accessed without sudo privileges.
+Most of the time, users may try to log in to MySQL as “mysql -u user” or “mysql -u root”, but it won’t work because “user@localhost” has not yet been created on your system, and root cannot be accessed without sudo privileges.

 To resolve this, you must log into MySQL as a sudo on the new installation because the account that is linked with MySQL is the “root” account, not the “user” account.